nth-cloud/ng-toggle/README.md

 [![NPM](https://nodei.co/npm/ngx-toggle.png?compact=true)](https://www.npmjs.com/package/ngx-toggle)

-Angular v2+ Bootstrap-styled Toggle that can be used as a standalone toggle or can convert checkboxes into UI toggles.
+Angular Bootstrap-styled Toggle component that can be used as a standalone toggle or can convert checkboxes into UI toggles.

 ## Demo